software-students-fall2021/rokietnica-logistical-app/CONTRIBUTING.md

 * Rinse and repeat!

-## Local Development Environment Setup:
+## Local Development Environment Setup
 **MacOS Instructions**
 * Download Visual Studio Code and the Prettier extension.
 * Ensure that `npm` and `node` version 14 is installed and used.